-Our wide range of programs serve people living with epilepsy, as well as families, friends, and co-workers.
+Our wide range of programs serve people living with epilepsy, as well as their families, friends, teachers, classmates and co-workers.

-Network with organizations and businesses that serve the Spanish-speaking population.
-Conduct presentations in Spanish regarding the basics of epilepsy at Latin American consulates and organizations.
-Provide case management services, educational events, and programs in Spanish.
+Our Hispanic Outreach Coordinator networks with organizations and businesses that serve the Spanish-speaking population, conducts presentations in Spanish regarding the basics of epilepsy at Latin American consulates and organizations, and provides case management services, educational events, and programs in Spanish.

 This FREE 8-week virtual skill building group is for adults with epilepsy.
 Learn how to better manage memory loss, improve quality of life, gain support and feel better.
 This program focuses on:

 - Education about seizures types and available treatments, the influence of epilepsy on mood, stress, and cognition, and strategies for healthy lifestyle and active community engagement,